aranwe/KMaps/README.md

 DISCUSSION
 ==========
-The discussion to this project is on there might be more up to date project status/todo http://www.mobileread.com/forums/showthread.php?t=188261
+The discussion to this project is on mobilread forum: http://www.mobileread.com/forums/showthread.php?t=188261 There might be more up to date project status/todo.